Vila Velha: Rail and metro transportation

 The first railway to reach Vila Velha was the "Coastal Line" of the Leopoldina Railway, connecting Vitória to Niterói in the Rio de Janeiro Metropolitan Region.
 The city's station was inaugurated on July 13, 1895, and served as a passenger terminal until the 1980s.
 Since then, the railway has been used solely for freight trains and has been managed by the Ferrovia Centro-Atlântica since 1996.

 Another significant railway in the city is the Vitória-Minas Railway, linking Vitória to Belo Horizonte, the capital of Minas Gerais.
 The former São Carlos Station, later renamed Pedro Nolasco Station, located opposite the Vitória Bay, was originally opened on May 20, 1905, and renovated and reinaugurated on November 19, 1927, with its current eclectic architecture building.
 The station served as a passenger terminal until the 1960s, after which its functions were transferred to a temporary, simplified station and later to a new building in Cariacica, approximately 1 km from Vila Velha.
 Since 1942, the railway has been managed by the Companhia Vale do Rio Doce and is currently the only railway in Brazil to operate daily long-distance passenger transport.
-The former Pedro Nolasco Station building in Vila Velha was designated a Historical and Cultural Heritage site by the State Culture Council in 1986 and has housed the Vale Museum since 1998.
+The former Pedro Nolasco Station building in Vila Velha was designated a Historical and Cultural Heritage site by the State Culture Council in 1986 and housed the Vale Museum from 1998 to 2025.

 As in much of Brazil, the rise of road and air transportation contributed to the decline of railways, particularly in the first half of the 1990s.
 However, plans are in place for the construction of the South Coast Railway, which will connect Vitória and Vila Velha to Campos dos Goytacazes and the city of Rio de Janeiro, facilitating the transport of goods from various parts of the country to Espírito Santo's port terminals.
 Another project involving rail transport in Vila Velha is the establishment of a light rail system, which would serve not only the municipality but also the entire Greater Vitória area, addressing the region's urban mobility challenges.